Exodia-World/exodia.world-eth/README.md

 - Handle known and expected errors
 - Test the corner cases of every function
 - Include fail-safe mode
-- Eliminate any usage of deprecated features and styles
+- Comply with security best practices and style standards

 ### Contract